-“I’m going to need some books,” I said to a friend hours after Dan died.
+“I’m going to need some books,” I said to a friend just hours after Dan died.
+I had no idea what grief would look like and I wanted the best Christian books on grief and loss to help me through the looming unknown.

 Best Christian Books on Grief and Loss